Joseph Cambone, Dean

 Educational Studies Minor

 Students in any major outside of education can choose educational studies as a minor to explore an interest in our varied systems of education.
+The minor requires 15 credits of education electives.
+Students interested in pursuing a teaching license at the graduate level should speak with an education advisor about using the education minor as a bridge to a graduate initial licensure teacher preparation program.

 Programs in the School of Education

-The 4+1 programs offer a joint bachelor’s and master’s degree for students in a wide variety of concentrations and content areas.
+The 4+1 programs offer a joint bachelor’s and master’s degree for students in a variety of concentrations and content areas.

 The combined bachelors and masters 4+1 in elementary and early childhood programs are designed to send expertly prepared, experienced teachers into our public school classrooms.
 Our programs combine intensive, early experiences in our partner schools with rigorous academic expectations.